HSF/hsf.github.io/organization/_posts/2022/2022-05-12-coordination.md

 ### Talks

-Graeme gave talk on ["Sustainablity and future of software frameworks"](https://zenodo.org/record/6538707).
+Graeme gave talk on ["Sustainability and future of software frameworks"](https://zenodo.org/record/6538707).
 The talk was well received with FA representatives, including the European Commission, present.

 Thanks to everyone that gave inputs.